DHTMLX/docs-spreadsheet/docs/api/spreadsheet_islocked_method.md

 const cellsLocked = spreadsheet.isLocked("sheet1!A2");
 ~~~

-where *sheet1* is the name of the tab.
+where `sheet1` is the name of the tab.

-In case the name of the tab isn't specified, the method will check the cell(s) of the active tab.
+If the name of the tab isn't specified, the method checks the cell(s) of the active tab.
 :::